SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-farming/rule.md

 ---
-seoDescription: "Discover how to effectively farm brainstorming ideas by gathering high-quality concepts in advance, leveraging GitHub Discussions and structured templates for a successful and streamlined Brainstorming Day."
+seoDescription: Discover how to effectively farm brainstorming ideas by gathering high-quality concepts in advance, leveraging GitHub Discussions and structured templates for a successful and streamlined Brainstorming Day.
 type: rule
 title: Pre event - Do you know how to farm Brainstorming ideas?
 uri: brainstorming-idea-farming